Rahaf-Eid/Rahaf-Eid/README.md

-- 👋 Hi, I’m @Rahaf-Eid
+- 👋 Hi, I’m @Rahaf Eid
-- 👀 I’m interested in Automation
+- 👀 I’m interested in Automation testing
-- 🌱 I’m currently learning more about automation
+- 🌱 I’m currently learning more about everything
-- 📫 you can't reach me ...
+- 📫 and you can't reach me ... hehe

 <!---
 Rahaf-Eid/Rahaf-Eid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.